koloer-blus/etmo-utils/README.md

 #### cancel request

-Currently `etmo` supports two methods of canceling requests that `Axios` natively supports:
+Currently `etmo-utils` supports two methods of canceling requests that `Axios` natively supports:

 - `controller.abort`
 - `source.cancelToken`

-These two ways are simpler in `etmo`:
+These two ways are simpler in `etmo-utils`:

 ````js
 const req = new Request({});